cullendales/cullendales/README.md

 ### Software Projects (Backend, Scripts, & Tools)

 #### [Luna](https://github.com/cullendales/luna)
 A multimodal AI home speaker assistant built into a Raspberry Pi.
-Luna is similar to an Alexa but uses an openai API to answer questions and utlizes a camera to track your posture or check how nice your outfit looks.
+Luna is similar to an Alexa but uses OpenAI API calls to answer questions and utlizes a camera to track your posture or check how nice your outfit looks.

 #### [Matcha Latte Finder](https://github.com/cullendales/matcha-finder)
 Lists all cafes with matcha lattes within a city searched, as well as adjectives people wrote in reviews about the matcha lattes in a convenient format underneath the cafes.